-1) Words for the Wise; Jim M. Perdue, TRIAL, July, 1990
+1) Words for the Wise; Jim M. Perdue; TRIAL, July 1990

-CLASS SEVENTEEN-MARCH 20, 2013-ONLY THE BEST WORD WILL DO
+CLASS SEVENTEEN - MARCH 19, 2014 - ONLY THE BEST WORD WILL DO

-In this class we consider the use of various rhetorical techniques such as labels, analogies, metaphors and similes.
-We study more the concept of framing which today is a mainstay of all political campaigns.
-Throughout this course we discuss some of the revolutionary concepts of the disciplines of archetypology, linguistics and psychology.
+In this class, we consider the use of various rhetorical techniques such as labels, metaphors and similes.
+We study more on the concept of framing, which today, is a mainstay of all political campaigns.
+Throughout this course, we discuss some of the revolutionary concepts of the disciplines of archetypology, linguistics and psychology.

-Assignment for March 25, 2013:
+Assignment for March 24, 2014:

-CLASS EIGHTEEN-MARCH 25, 2013-PEOPLE DON'T BELIEVE WHAT THEY SEE AS MUCH AS THEY SEE WHAT THEY BELIEVE
+CLASS EIGHTEEN - MARCH 24, 2014 - PEOPLE DONT BELIEVE WHAT THEY SEE AS MUCH AS THEY SEE WHAT THEY BELIEVE

 This will be a lecture covering the use of Power Points and demonstrative aids in the courtroom.
-Why they are important and how best to use them.
-I use several examples of visual exhibits we have used in our cases.
+Why they are important and how to best use them.

-Assignment for March 27 AND April 1, 2013:
+Assignments for March 26th AND March 31st, 2014: